B-Lang-org/bsc/README.md

 [the Yices SMT Solver](https://github.com/SRI-CSL/yices2) is cloned as a submodule of this repository.
 Building the BSC tools will recurse into this directory and build the Yices library for linking into BSC and Bluetcl.
-Yices have its own requirements.
+Yices may have its own requirements.
+Yices currently requires the gperf perfect hashing library to compile:

+        $ apt-get  install  gperf

 #### Get the repository